parancibia/parancibia.github.io/_teaching/2009-13_teaching_UCSC.md

 ---

 Instructor of the laboratory activities for the following undegraduate courses:
-General Biology
+* General Biology
-Animal biology
+* Animal Biology
-General ecology
+* General Ecology
-Biogeography
+* Biogeography
-Genetics and evolution
+* Genetics and Evolution
-Fish biology
+* Fish Biology